Vampire Savior

-Vampire Savior, also known as Darkstalkers 3, is a fighting game developed and published by Capcom for arcades in 1997.
+Vampire Savior: The Lord of Vampire is a 1997 fighting game developed and published by Capcom for arcades.
 It is the third game in the Darkstalkers series.
 The story centers around a demonic nobleman from Makai named Jedah Dohma, who creates a pocket dimension named Majigen where he tries to bring in souls to help nourish his new world.
-It was critically and commercially well-received.
+It was critically and commercially well received.

-Updated arcade versions with modified character rosters were released the same year in Japan, titled Vampire Hunter 2 and Vampire Savior 2.
-Home console ports, also with unique character rosters, were released for the Sega Saturn in Japan and the PlayStation worldwide in 1998.
+The release of Vampire Savior was closely followed by modified arcade versions in Japan, titled Vampire Hunter 2 and Vampire Savior 2.
+Subsequent home console ports for the Sega Saturn and PlayStation compiled the gameplay options and rosters from all three versions.
+The PlayStation version was released worldwide and titled Darkstalkers 3 in North America and Europe.

 Gameplay

-The game retains the character roster of Darkstalkers: The Night Warriors, omitting Donovan, Huitzil and Pyron from the lineup.
+Vampire Savior retains the character roster of the previous entry, Night Warriors, omitting Donovan, Huitzil and Pyron from the lineup.
 Taking their place are four new characters: Jedah, Lilith, Q-Bee and B. B. Hood.
-It also features a secret character/mode, Shadow, where the player assumes the identity of the defeated character for the next fight (e.g. if Morrigan is defeated, in the next fight the player will play as Morrigan).
+It also features Dark Talbain, an evil counterpart of Jon Talbain who serves as his final opponent and is also a hidden playable character, Oboro Bishamon, a non-playable hidden boss that can be fought when certain criteria are met, as well as Shadow, a secret character/mode where the player assumes the identity of the defeated character for the next fight (e.g. if Morrigan is defeated, then in the next fight, the player will play as Morrigan).

-Vampire Savior eschews the traditional round-based system in favor of what is dubbed the "Damage Gauge System": battles take place during a single round, with each fighter having two life bars and corresponding life markers similar to those in Rare's Killer Instinct.
+The game eschews the traditional round-based system in favor of what is dubbed the "Damage Gauge System": battles take place during a single round, with each fighter having two life bars and corresponding life markers similar to those in Rare's Killer Instinct.
 When one fighter loses a life marker after the life bar is emptied, the fighters reset their positions as if starting a new round, but the victorious fighter retains their remaining life bar.
-When the player is attacked, some of the health lost is displayed in white, which can be recovered if the player doesn't take any more damage.
+When the player is attacked, some of the health lost is displayed in white, which can be recovered if the player does not take any more damage.
 The game also introduces the "Dark Force System" which uses a bar or super meter to allow players to perform special abilities unique to each character for a limited period.
 The PlayStation version separates Dark Force into 2 modes from which the player chooses before each match: "Dark Force Change" is the same as the traditional Dark Force mode, whereas "Dark Force Power" is an enhanced mode that takes 2 bars of the super meter and the player can inflict damage that is not recoverable (but will also take non-recoverable damage).
 In Dark Force Power, the player can still activate their special enhancement, but they have to press a unique button combination rather than it being tied to whether or not the player is in Dark Force mode.